 Below are some questions you may have regarding your initial Closing Disclosure.
 If you’re currently working with us at Better Mortgage and you find any errors on your Closing Disclosure or want clarification around what you’re seeing, reach out to your Closing Expert for more information.

 The purpose of an escrow account is to build reserves (included in your monthly payments) to be used in future installments toward property taxes and homeowners insurance.
 You will see these deposits for future installments in Section G of your Closing Disclosure.
 If your closing is moved from one month into the next (closer to the due dates for future installments), you will see your escrow deposits increase by one month.

-We include a two month buffer for both taxes and insurance, and by law we cannot collect more than a two month buffer — the purpose of the aggregate adjustment is to ensure we’re not collecting more than the two month buffer.
+We generally include a two-month buffer for taxes and insurance (although, in some states it's less—check with your Closing Agent to confirm).
+The purpose of the aggregate adjustment is to ensure we're not collecting more than the buffer allowed per state laws.

 Why are you collecting property taxes and/or homeowners insurance as a prepaid?

 If property taxes are due and payable (generally if they are due within 60 days of closing or due in the month of your first mortgage payment), they either need to be paid through your new mortgage as a prepaid charge, or paid outside of closing (with proof of payment provided).
 You will see prepaids in Section F of your Closing Disclosure.

 If your homeowners insurance renewal is due, then we will need to ensure the renewal premium is going to be paid as well.
 If you have waived your escrow account and are on a month-to-month plan for paying your homeowners insurance, we will likely collect at least three months of homeowners insurance payments on your Closing Disclosure to ensure your policy is paid through the your first mortgage payment.